Irving Martínez

-Irving Fernando Martínez Crespo (born 12 November 1999) is a Mexican professional basketball player.
+Irving Fernando Martínez Crespo (born 12 November 1999) is a Mexican professional basketball player for El Calor de Cancún of the Liga Nacional de Baloncesto Profesional (LNBP).

 Career

 Martínez made his debut in the 2019 season with the Venados de Mazatlán to play in the CIBACOPA.
 In 2023 he made his debut in LNBP with Halcones Rojos Veracruz.
 In the season 2024 he played with Diablos Rojos del México (basketball).
 In 2025 he signed with Apaches de Chihuahua in the LBE.

 Personal life

 His brother Miguel is also a basketball player.